kagron/irb/README.md

 *  [RubyDocs](http://www.rubydoc.info/) - For a list of APIs and documentation for gems
 *  [Ruby On Rails API](http://api.rubyonrails.org/) - The official Ruby on Rails API
 *  [Ruby on Rails Guide](http://guides.rubyonrails.org/) - Official list of Ruby on Rails Guides and examples
+*  [Ruby on Rails commands for the Command Line](http://guides.rubyonrails.org/command_line.html) - Use this to read about various commands Ruby on rails allows
 *  [StackOverflow](https://stackoverflow.com/) - StackOverflow for answering any question you might have outside of these other links
 *  [Elastic](https://www.elastic.co/ ) - Elastic's website: the Company that made ElasticSearch
 *  [ElasticSearch Getting Started Guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html)